WLAN-Pi/wlanpi-profiler/README.md

 It performs two primary functions:

 1. advertises a "fake" Access Point
-2. "profiles" any attempted client association requests (which contain the client's claimed capabilities)
+2. "profiles" any attempted client association requests (which contain the claimed capabilities of the client)

 ## Why?